 - Program memory: Like any memory program, the program memory of a DSP stores the programs needed for data to translate.

-- Memory: This is where DSP algorithms can store in PhD Research.
+- Memory: This is where DSP algorithms can store in PhD Research paper help.

 - Computer Engine: This is the part of DSP that computes all of the mathematical functions that take place during communication.